wanrugao21/carbon-neutral-campus-wku/README.md

 ---

 *Manuscript in preparation for **Sustainable Cities and Society***
-*Abstracts accepted: XJTLU-UNNC Conference 2026 · PolyU GeoAI Symposium 2026*
+*Abstracts submitted: XJTLU-UNNC Conference 2026 · PolyU GeoAI Symposium 2026*